European Union (Amendment) Act 2008

 Overview

-The European Union (Amendment) Act 2008 is a UK law that updates domestic legislation to reflect changes brought about by the Treaty of Lisbon, which amended the founding treaties of the European Union.
-The Act mainly focuses on adjusting terminology, clarifying parliamentary oversight of EU decisions, and formally approving the increased powers of the European Parliament.
+The European Union (Amendment) Act 2008 amended UK law to reflect the changes brought about by the Treaty of Lisbon, which reformed the European Union.
+This included updating terminology and clarifying parliamentary oversight of EU decisions.

 Description

-• European Parliament Powers: The Act formally approves the increased powers of the European Parliament as outlined in the Treaty of Lisbon.
+- Increased European Parliament Powers: The Act approved the increased powers granted to the European Parliament under the Treaty of Lisbon.

 Government Spending